Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 Harvesting Garlic Best Practices

 What to look for: Yellowing leaves appear halfway up the plant.
 The bottom leaves are brown and drying up even though you are still watering.
 Many people count the leaves; the garlic is ready to harvest when the top has five green leaves and the rest yellow.
 We like to dig around the top of the bulb and inspect its size.
-We put a flag in the field where we test.

 Any large clods clinging to the roots should be removed.
 The more papers, the better for more extended storage.
 It’s better to have more paper and some dirt on the bulb than remove the papers to make it look pretty.
-After all, it’s what is inside that matters.
-Nothing is better than grabbing a nice juicy garlic clove for your favorite recipe from garlic you have grown.

 Signs that garlic is ready to harvest: